shirograhm/riot-items-tfm2/workshop_desc.md

 Thank you to @Dushnerd on discord for the Russian translations!
 Thank you to @Flover on discord for the Korean translations!

+Special thanks to @toxicsnek for helping with custom item creation & testing.
 Special thanks to @Monsoon for helping with the custom item builds functionality!
 Special thanks to @blasé for helping playtest the 4 Item Mod compatibility!